spiceFlowMatrix/spiceFlowMatrix/README.md

 ![Firebase](https://img.shields.io/badge/-Firebase-FFCA28?style=flat-square&logo=firebase&logoColor=black)

 ## What I'm Learning/Working On
-- Diving deeper into modern architectures like Nx and Clean Architecture.
+- Diving deeper into modern architectures like Nx, Clean Architecture, and AI integrations into my development environment.
+- Learning Go as a second language to use in my backend stack.
 - Exploring cross-platform development with Dart/Flutter.
 - Open to collaborations on AI, education, and game related projects.